 It is very common for those who practise TDD to apply it at the unit test, and low-level integration test stages of development.
 In many cases, companies would still hand over to a separate test team to do the actual system testing or functional UAT.
 Often this test team is at best semi-automated, meaning that the regression test suite becomes progressively larger as agile development progresses from sprint to sprint.

 If manual testing is involved, the duration of the manual tests in regression becomes larger, until compromises start to be applied.
 Maybe regression does not get done completely, or is done less often.
 Maybe the test team grows until its salary bill is greater than that of the development team.
 Almost certainly it becomes impossible to run the regression tests within the actual agile iteration that the code being tested was generated.
 The outcome of this is that developers have to come back to code they developed in a previous sprint to address integration issues.
 This makes sprint planning very difficult, requires the developer to have to drop what is foremost in their mind to go back and remember what the code did that is now under question.
 It can make the gap between tasks selected for development and their demonstration to the stakeholders way longer than a single sprint.
-It means design decisions made on new code, begun since the code failing regression testing was written, may be invalid because we have to adjust older code on which it depends.
+It means design decisions made on new code, begun since the code failing regression testing was written, maybe invalid because we have to adjust older code on which it depends.
 All in all, the combination of a separate test team culture and an over-dependence on manual testing can ultimately kill the benefits gained by using agile development at all.

-With ATDD, the high level functional tests for the actual functional requirements are developed at the front of the sprint (development cycle) in which the code that realises the same functional requirements will be developed.
+With ATDD, the high-level functional tests for the actual functional requirements are developed at the front of the sprint (development cycle) in which the code that realises the same functional requirements will be developed.
 Where possible, these tests are automated.
-Ideally we should be looking for automation in the upper nineties percentage so that the manual testing doesn’t drag the project to its knees.
+Ideally, we should be looking for automation in the upper nineties percentage so that the manual testing doesn’t drag the project to its knees.
 These same automated functional tests are derived from the requirement source, and confirmed with that source to make sure they represent an ‘executable statement of the requirements’.
-The developers now proceed to design, produce unit tests, develop low level code, refactor it, and integrate it.
+The developers now proceed to design, produce unit tests, develop low-level code, refactor it, and integrate it.
 As the implementation approaches completion, the already-developed automated acceptance test can be run against the code to prove (or otherwise) that the code has realized what the stakeholders requested.

 This is an approach that is emerging in popularity among agile teams in the past few years.
 A number of tools have evolved to support this approach.
-Tools such as Gherkin, Cucumber and SpecFlow for example permit better traceability between the actual formal requirements and the executable tests.
-Also the now venerable use-case driven approach to defining functional requirements continues to support this traceability, as use-cases very easily provide requirements for developers, functional test scenarios for testing, and user documentation.
+Tools such as Gherkin, Cucumber and SpecFlow, for example, permit better traceability between the actual formal requirements and the executable tests.
+Also, the now venerable use-case driven approach to defining functional requirements continues to support this traceability, as use-cases very easily provide requirements for developers, functional test scenarios for testing, and user documentation.

 Agile Model Driven Development

-The newest kid on the block as far as test first approaches are concerned is AMDD.
-While not strictly a test first approach to development, it does address one of the main concerns the wary developer cites when challenging TDD as an approach.
+The newest kid on the block as far as test-first approaches are concerned is AMDD.
+While not strictly a test-first approach to development, it does address one of the main concerns the wary developer cites when challenging TDD as an approach.

-In traditional methodologies, architectural and detailed design would have been done before any code was cut.
+In traditional methodologies, the architectural and detailed design would have been done before any code was cut.
 This was an efficient approach.
 Design is usually performed by people who are experienced, and who have previously ‘been around the block’ as coders themselves.
-Producing up front designs before coding makes sense therefore, since it will minimise the amount of code that gets thrown away during refactoring.
+Producing upfront designs before coding makes sense therefore since it will minimise the amount of code that gets thrown away during refactoring.
 AMDD simply states that doing some modelling and design before developing the unit tests, and possibly in tandem with developing the automated acceptance tests, can improve efficiency.
 It removes wasted time developing stuff that is subsequently refactored out of the implementation.
 It is however not a replacement for TFD + refactoring, it is merely an additional activity to improve overall architecture and to improve throughput.

 As a rule, AMDD delivers at two points in an agile development process.
 First, there is usually a high-level workshop or brainstorming design phase in what is often called ‘sprint zero’.
 Sprint zero is the iteration before actual coding begins, when initial requirements are being gathered, key stakeholders identified, agile processes being defined and teams formed.
-This initial high level design activity comes up with the overall high-level architecture, and is usually driven by those members of the team with a lot of software architecture experience.
-In some cases this sprint zero activity might occur once at the beginning of a project.
-In other cases, where the iterations of development (sprints) are grouped together to form releases, there may be a high level design phase in a sprint zero at the beginning of each release.
+This initial high-level design activity comes up with the overall high-level architecture and is usually driven by those members of the team with a lot of software architecture experience.
+In some cases, this sprint zero activity might occur once at the beginning of a project.
+In other cases, where the iterations of development (sprints) are grouped together to form releases, there may be a high-level design phase in a sprint zero at the beginning of each release.